 Extension of Build America Bonds ("BABs").
 The Federal government provides significant financial support to State and local governments through the federal tax exemption for interest on municipal bonds.
 Both tax credit bonds and tax-exempt bonds provide a subsidy to States and municipalities by reducing the cash interest payments that a State or local government must make on its debt.
 Tax credit bonds differ from tax-exempt bonds in two principal ways: (1) interest paid on tax credit bonds is taxable; and (2) a portion of the interest paid on tax credit bonds takes the form of a Federal tax credit.
 The Federal tax credit offsets a portion of the cash interest payment that the State or local government would otherwise need to make on the borrowing.
 For 2009 and 2010, the Recovery Act provided State and local governments with the option of issuing Build America Bonds as a tax credit bond that provides a Federal tax credit to investors equal to 35% of the coupon interest payable by the issuer of the bond.
 Because the demand for tax credits has been small given current economic conditions, the Recovery Act also allowed the State or local government to issue Build America Bonds as a taxable bond and receive a direct payment from the Federal government equal to 35% of the total interest payable to investors on the bond.
-The bill would extend these provisions to allow Build America Bonds to be issued in 2011, 2012, and before April 1, 2013.
+The bill would extend these provisions to allow Build America Bonds to be issued in 2011, 2012, and 2013.
 For direct-pay Build America Bonds issued in 2011, the amount of the direct payment would be reduced from 35% to 33% of the coupon interest.
 For such bonds issued in 2012, the amount of the direct payment would be reduced further to 31% of the coupon interest.
-For bonds issued after January 1, 2013 and before April 1, 2013, the amount of the direct payment would be reduced further to 30% of the coupon interest.
+For bonds issued in 2013, the amount of the direct payment would be reduced further to 30% of the coupon interest.
 The bill would also allow issuers to issue Build America Bonds to effect a current refunding of outstanding Build America Bonds; as a result, issuers and the Federal government could save money if interest rates fall in the future.
-This provision is estimated to cost \$7.460 billion over 10 years.

 Water and sewer exempt-facility bonds excluded from state volume caps.
 Under current law, States agencies are generally subject to a cap with respect to the volume of private activity bonds they may issue.
 Certain bonds are not subject to these state volume caps.
 For example, bonds to finance airports, docks and wharves are excluded from state volume caps.
 Furthermore, qualified veterans' mortgage bonds and qualified 501(c)(3) bonds are also excluded from state volume caps.
 The bill would exclude bonds financing facilities that furnish water and sewage facilities from state volume caps.
-The bill would also exclude bonds financing facilities that furnish water and sewage facilities from certain limitations on tribal government issuances.
-This provision is estimated to cost \$372 million over 10 years.